Global Living Community

 - Community Service Activities

-- GLC residents participate in a variety of service activities in and around the DC community.
-Some activities include environmental cleanups, a visit to DC public schools, and participation in Relay for Life.
+- GLC residents host one community service event each semester.
+Activities in the past have included environmental cleanups, a visit to DC public schools, and participation in Relay for Life.

 - Spring Retreat